← Back to 史記

 12

-General Guan Fu was a native of Yingyin.
+Guan Fu, styled General Guan, was a native of Yingyin.
 Guan Fu's father, originally named Zhang Meng, had once served as a retainer of the Marquis of Yingyin, Guan Ying, and won his favor.
 He was promoted to the rank of a two-thousand-bushel official and adopted the Guan surname, becoming known as Guan Meng.
 During the rebellion of Wu and Chu, the Marquis of Yingyin, Guan He, served as a general under the Grand Commandant and requested that Guan Meng be appointed colonel.
 Guan Fu accompanied his father with a force of a thousand men.
 Guan Meng was already old in years.
 The Marquis of Yingyin had insisted on his appointment, but Guan Meng was disheartened and restless.
 In battle, he would always charge headlong into the enemy's strongest positions, and he ultimately fell fighting in the ranks of the Wu army.
 Under military law, when both father and son served in the army and one died in battle, the survivor was permitted to escort the remains home.
-Guan Fu not willing follow coffin return, roused: "Wish take Wu king or general head, to repay father enmity."
-Thereupon Guan Fu donned his armor, took up his halberd, and recruited several dozen brave soldiers from the camp who admired him and were willing to follow.
+Guan Fu refused to escort the coffin home and declared boldly, "I wish to take the head of the King of Wu or of one of his generals to avenge my father."
+Guan Fu then donned his armor, took up his halberd, and recruited several dozen brave soldiers from the camp who admired him and were willing to follow.
 But when they reached the camp gate, none of them dared go forward.
 Only two men and about a dozen mounted slaves charged with him into the Wu lines, fighting their way to the foot of the Wu general's standard and killing or wounding scores of the enemy.
 Unable to press further forward, they wheeled around and galloped back to the Han lines.
 All the slaves had been lost along the way, and Guan Fu returned with only a single rider.
 Guan Fu himself had suffered more than ten serious wounds, but he happened to have access to rare and costly medicines, and so he survived.
-Husband wounds slightly healed, moreover requested general: "I moreover know Wu wall center twists, please again go."
+When his wounds had healed somewhat, Guan Fu again requested of the general, saying, "I now know the twists and turns within the Wu ramparts even better; please let me go again."
 The generals admired his valor, and fearing they might lose him, reported the matter to the Grand Commandant, who firmly ordered Guan Fu to cease his sorties.
 After Wu was defeated, Guan Fu's name became renowned throughout the realm on account of his exploits.

 13